-Each request will be evaluated by curators and collection managers associated with the Division of Birds (Terry Chesser, Mercedes Foster, Gary R. Graves, Helen James, James Dean and Claudia Angle).
+Each request will be evaluated by curators and collection managers associated with the Division of Birds (Terry Chesser, Mercedes Foster, Gary R. Graves, Helen James, Storrs Olson, and Brian Schmidt).
 Approval will be based on the following criteria:

 - rarity of specimens and potential for replacement

 - evidence of sufficient lab facilities and funding